Join Our Newsletter!

 Perhaps one of the most important aspects of sustainable architecture comes in the form of economic sustainability.
 Your budget is equally important to us.
 We know that the design of your home needs to achieve your goals while still catering to your budget.
 This is why we offer cost estimates very early on in the design process.

 As we noted earlier, sustainable house design is a relatively recent concept.
-However, this does not mean that it is completely absent from nonmodern properties.
+However, this does not mean that it is completely absent from older properties.
 Many traditional homes boast a number of sustainable features.

-For example, large verandas were once very common features of homes in countries across the southern hemisphere with warmer climates.
-Traditional Queenslander homes are a classic example of this.
-However, over time architectural trends changed and people began to demand more interior space.
-Eventually verandah’s became enclosed or ceased to exist at all.
+Eventually verandahs became enclosed or ceased to exist at all.
 Free flowing breezes were therefore blocked, and the heat protection varandahs offered was lost.
-Because of this, more modern homes typically offered poor climate control, which caused homeowners to rely on air conditioners and appliances to keep their homes cool in the summer.
+Because of this more modern homes typically offered poor climate control in their designs, which caused homeowners to rely on air conditioners and appliances to keep their homes cool in the summer.

 Our accomplished architects understand that there is a lot that goes into a successful sustainable home design.
 At dion seminara architecture we take a number of things into account when designing an eco-friendly home.
 These include:

 There are a few steps you can take to make your home more sustainable.
-Although some of these improvements are simple and can be put into practice immediately, others take longer and can involve elaborate structural alterations.
+Although some of these improvements are simple, and can be put into practice immediately, others take longer and can involve elaborate structural alterations.
 Luckily, home renovations are the perfect opportunity to apply these changes and transform your property into an eco-friendly paradise.

 If you have an older home with little to no insulation, now would be a good time to get some quotes.
 Beyond this, do whatever you can to keep your home insulated.
 If this is a recent issue for you, consider the possibility of installing exterior blinds or shutters to improve insulation, and/or fit weather-seals to your doors and windows.